yiptool/yip/README_LAYOUT.md

   * `bl` is the same as `bottom,left`
   * `tr` is the same as `top,right`
   * `br` is the same as `bottom,right`

+You may specify two alignments, separated with a slash (`/`) - one for the portrait orientation and one for the landscape orientation.

+## Button

+For a button you may additionaly specify the following attributes:

+  * `title`: text to display on the button.
+  * `image`: icon to display on the button.